Effective date: 17 September 2021

 Information about who uses our website

-We also collect a certain amount of ‘usage data’ about the people visiting our website.
+We also collect a certain amount of ‘usage data’ about the people visiting our main website.
 This is anonymous, and is used only to make sure that we are providing content that people are using and finding useful.

 - IP addresses;